 What is dry mouth?

-Dry mouth or xerostomia happens when the body’s salivary glands can not produce enough saliva or spit, to keep the mouth moist.
-Saliva is needed for chewing, swallowing, tasting, and talking.
+Dry mouth or xerostomia is a health condition where the body’s salivary glands can not produce enough saliva to keep the mouth moist.
+Saliva is necessary for chewing, swallowing, tasting, and talking.
 A dry mouth can make these activities difficult or uncomfortable.

 Dry mouth is a side effect of certain cancer treatments such as radiation and chemotherapy.